-Jermaine is one of the UK’s most recognisable Premier League and England footballers, and successful football pundit.
+Jermaine Jenas is one England’s most recognisable footballers and a successful broadcaster and football pundit.

 During his football career, Jermaine played in the Premier League and represented England through the age groups before making his first team debut for the Three Lions in 2003.
 His honours include the PFA Young Player of the Year in 2003 and a Carling Cup Winner’s medal in 2008 at Tottenham Hotspur, where he had moved to from Newcastle for £7m in 2005.
 Since retiring from the game, Jermaine has established himself as a respected pundit for BBC and BT Sport, providing commentary and thoughtful analysis for both channels, at home and internationally.

 Upon retiring from injury, Jermaine made a successful start to his punditry career in 2014.
 He has been a regular on BT Sport, Match of the Day, Football Focus and co-hosts the Friday Football Social for BBC Radio 5 Live alongside Darren Fletcher – which has been nominated twice for an AFA Award.
 In 2019 Jermaine launched a brand new primetime show on BBC Two, MOTDx, which features a rotational panel of talent discussing topical football and social events.

 From being the youngest ever pundit on Match of The Day, Jermaine’s career has blossomed and he has covered some of the biggest games in football, including the 2016 European Championship and 2018 World Cup with the BBC.
 An astute co-commentator, he also had the unprecedented accolade of commentating on both the 2019 FA Cup Final for the BBC and the 2019 Champions League final for BT Sport.
 Jermaine also works for international broadcasters such as CBS and also Amazon Prime.